AvgBlue/Flip-7-statistics/README.md

 - If the GUI does not appear on Linux, ensure `python3-tk` (or equivalent) is installed.
 - There are currently no automated tests in the repository; consider adding a small test harness if you plan to refactor the simulation.

-## License
-Add a license file (e.g., `LICENSE`) or replace this section with your preferred license.

----

 If you'd like, I can also:
 - add a minimal `requirements.txt` or `pyproject.toml`;